 We’re back to grammar.
 But this time it’s important to also check your business blog posts for context and accuracy.
 Does your blog post make sense?
 Are your sources trusted?
 Read through each article a few time before verifying the accuracy of your work and okaying it for publication.

 34. Have Someone Else Check Your Writing

 It happens to the best of us.
 We triple check out work.
 We read it out loud.
-We run it through spell checker.
+We run it through a spell checker.
 It looks perfect.
-The next day a co-worker lets you know you missed a “.”, or added an extra “the”.
+The next day a co-worker lets you know you missed a “period”, or added an extra “the”.
 Have someone check your post once you’re finished with it.
-This of this as your quality-check before publishing.
+Think of this as your quality-check before publishing.

 35. Create Timely Blog Posts

-Some of the best business blog posts happen as a response to recent events and news.
-If there’s something happening in your industry that’s getting a lot of buzz, consider writing a blog on the subject.
+Some of the best business blog posts are created as a response to recent events and news.
+If there’s something happening in your industry that’s receiving buzz, consider writing a blog on the subject.
 This is a great opportunity to reach a broader audience with your brand’s content.